 But there is more to it than just sharing your stuff (“there is all my stuff on my blog”) – sharing is also celebrating the work of others (e.g. to share what inSPIRES you) but also to share by giving constructive feedback in other people’s blogs.

 Well there you go Amy, five ideas represented in remixed vintage posters.
 I can say I have seen you practice all of these (and more).
 You can grab them all from my dropbox

-The post "Five Points on Creativity as Retro Posters" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/05/creativity-as-retro-posters/) on May 25, 2014.
+The post "Five Points on Creativity as Retro Posters" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2014/05/creativity-as-retro-posters/) on May 25, 2014.